Jonathan Schoop Player Props: Tigers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 5.99 team ERA ranks last among all league pitching staffs.
+- The Athletics' 5.95 team ERA ranks last among all MLB pitching staffs.

-- Waldichuk (1-5) takes the mound for the Athletics in his 12th start of the season.
-He has a 6.78 ERA in 66 1/3 innings pitched, with 64 strikeouts.
+- Harris makes the start for the Athletics, his fourth of the season.
+He is 2-2 with a 5.17 ERA and 29 strikeouts in 38 1/3 innings pitched.

-- In his most recent appearance -- out of the bullpen on Thursday -- the left-hander threw 2 2/3 scoreless innings against the New York Yankees while surrendering one hit.
+- The left-hander's last appearance came on Thursday against the New York Yankees, when he tossed 5 1/3 innings, surrendering four earned runs while giving up nine hits.

-- In 19 games this season, the 25-year-old has put up an ERA of 6.78, with 8.7 strikeouts per nine innings.
-Opponents are batting .316 against him.
+- The 26-year-old has amassed an ERA of 5.17, with 6.8 strikeouts per nine innings, in eight games this season.
+Opponents are batting .232 against him.

 © 2023 Data Skrive.
 All rights reserved.